drduh/pwd.sh/README.md

 # Release notes

-## Version 1 (2015)

-The original release which has been available for general use and review since July 2015.
-There are no known bugs nor security vulnerabilities identified in this stable version of pwd.sh.
-Compatible on Linux, OpenBSD, macOS.

-## Version 2b (2019)
+## Version 2 (2020)

-The second release of pwd.sh features several security and reliability improvements, and is an optional upgrade.
-Currently in beta testing.
+The second release of pwd.sh features many security and reliability improvements, and is a recommended upgrade.
 Compatible on Linux, OpenBSD, macOS.

 Changelist:

 * Passwords are now encrypted as individual files, rather than all encrypted as a single flat file.
 * Individual password filenames are random, mapped to usernames in an encrypted index file.
 * Index and password files are now "immutable" using chmod while pwd.sh is not running.